fidian/acss-live/README.md

 ACSS-Live
 =========

 This is an in-browser implementation of Atomic CSS.
 When gzipped, it is a mere 11k, but can handle nearly every CSS property and value.
 The library relies on evergreen browsers and uses [MutationObserver] to detect element changes where new CSS classes may be needed.
+It works even into shadow DOMs, in case you are writing custom elements.

 The project was inspired by [acss-browser] - a discussion of differences is included later.